astral-sh/uv/PIP_COMPATIBILITY.md

 package.
 See, for example, [the `torchtriton` attack](https://pytorch.org/blog/compromised-nightly-dependency/) from December 2022.

-As of v0.1.29, users can opt in to `pip`-style behavior for multiple indexes via the `--index-strategy unsafe-any-match` command-line option, or the `UV_INDEX_STRATEGY` environment variable.
-When enabled, uv will search for each package across all indexes, and consider all available versions when resolving dependencies, prioritizing the `--extra-index-url` indexes over the default index URL.
-(Versions that are duplicated _across_ indexes will be ignored.)
+As of v0.1.39, users can opt in to `pip`-style behavior for multiple indexes via the `--index-strategy` command-line option, or the `UV_INDEX_STRATEGY` environment variable, which supports the following values:

+- `--first-match` (default): Search for each package across all indexes, limiting the candidate versions to those present in the first index that contains the package, prioritizing the `--extra-index-url` indexes over the default index URL.
+- `--unsafe-first-match`: Search for each package across all indexes, but prefer the first index with a compatible version, even if newer versions are available on other indexes.
+- `--unsafe-best-match`: Search for each package across all indexes, and select the best version from the combined set of candidate versions.

+While `--unsafe-best-match` is the closest to `pip`'s behavior, it exposes users to the risk of "dependency confusion" attacks.

 In the future, uv will support pinning packages to dedicated indexes (see: [#171](https://github.com/astral-sh/uv/issues/171)).
 Additionally, [PEP 708](https://peps.python.org/pep-0708/) is a provisional standard that aims to